Types Of Synesthesia

 What are the known types?

-Just how many kinds of synesthesia are there?
+Just how many types of synesthesia are there?
 In one sense, you could say that the number is incalculable, since it’s rare for two people to have exactly the same synesthetic experiences.
 However, researchers often categorize distinct types of synesthesia based on how various sensory or cognitive processes overlap.
-Research suggests that there are up to 73 different kinds of synesthesia.
+Research suggests that there are up to 73 different types of synesthesia.
 The following list of synesthesia types helps illustrate the immense diversity within this mental phenomenon.

 Grapheme synesthesia, or grapheme color synesthesia, is considered one of the most common types of synesthesia, present in around 1-2% of the population.
 It involves a link between individual letters or numbers and particular colors, so that L might look green while 5 may appear red.
 People with grapheme-color synesthesia often report that the colored letters help them memorize complex words or strings of numbers.